roughmar/ArclightPhoenix/_posts/2024-06-09-arclight-primer.md

 #### Turns Package

 The most over the top thing this deck does.
-The number one reason you are able to steal away pre sideboarded games, and ironically, the cards that more often that not, rotate out games 2 and 3.
+The number one reason you are able to steal away pre sideboarded games, and ironically, the cards that more often that not, get cut games 2 and 3.

 The turns package give you inevitability game 1, pre graveyard hate, to just steal away games that you had no right to win.
 Making 2 extra turns and attacking with 2 phoenixes means 18 flying damage, with no further spells being cast, no [Hall of Storm Giants](https://scryfall.com/card/afr/257/hall-of-storm-giants) activation, nothing.